US inmate scheduled to be executed tests positive for virus

 Higgs’ diagnosis marks the first known coronavirus case on federal death row and raises the possibility that his execution could be delayed by a judge if his condition deteriorates.
 His lawyers have previously raised concerns about the possibility their client would contract the virus and could present complex health issues ahead of the execution.

-The Bureau of Prisons did not respond to questions from The Associated Press about whether there were any other COVID-19 cases reported among death row inmates.
+The agency declined to provide additional information or identify the number of inmates who have tested positive but said inmates who test positive or show symptoms will be placed in isolation.

+“This is surely the result of the super spreader executions that the government has rushed to undertake in the heart of a global pandemic.
+Following the two executions that took place last week and one other two weeks prior, the COVID numbers at the federal prison in Terre Haute spiked enormously,” one of Higgs’ lawyers, Shawn Nolan, said in a statement.
+“Now our client is sick.
+We have asked the government to withdraw the execution date and we will ask the courts to intervene if they do not.”

 As of Thursday, there were more than 300 inmates with confirmed cases of COVID-19 among inmates at FCC Terre Haute.
+The Bureau of Prisons said “many of these inmates are asymptomatic or exhibiting mild symptoms.”

 Two other executions are scheduled at the prison complex in the days before Higgs is set to be put to death.